13.1 – Dig deeper

 To give you a preview, here is a typical illustration of a trader’s thought process while developing a POV (whether to buy or sell stocks) based on a particular method of analysis –

 Outside view – The analyst on TV recommends a buy on the stock; therefore, the stock is a buy.

-The POV you take should always be based on your own analysis rather than an outsider’s view, as more often than not one ends up regretting taking action based on an outside view.
+The POV you take should always be based on your own analysis rather than an outsider’s view, as more often than not, one regrets taking action based on an outside view.

 If the POV is bullish, you can choose to do one of the following: